spacetelescope/specviz/docs/developer.rst

 | plot_window_activated    | Fired when a PlotWindow becomes active.                                  |
 +--------------------------+--------------------------------------------------------------------------+

-:class:`~specviz.widgets.workspace.Workspace`s also contain the methods for providing the Qt dialogs for loading data (:func:`~specviz.widgets.workspace.Workspace.load_data`) using the `specutils` IO infrastructure, as well as exporting data (:func:`~specviz.widgets.workspace.Workspace._on_export_data`), and deleting data items (:func:`~specviz.widgets.workspace.Workspace._on_delete_data`).
+`Workspace`s also contain the methods for providing the Qt dialogs for loading data (:func:`~specviz.widgets.workspace.Workspace.load_data`) using the `specutils` IO infrastructure, as well as exporting data (:func:`~specviz.widgets.workspace.Workspace._on_export_data`), and deleting data items (:func:`~specviz.widgets.workspace.Workspace._on_delete_data`).

 Plot Windows and Plot Widget
 ----------------------------

-:class:`~specviz.widgets.plotting.PlotWindow`s are implemented as subclasses of `QMdiSubWindow` Qt objects.
-On creation, these sub window objects are added to the :class:`~specviz.widgets.workspace.Workspace`'s `QMdiArea` and exposed as tabs in the plot window area.
-Each :class:`~specviz.widgets.plotting.PlotWindow` contains the set of tools used to interact with the plot directly.
+`PlotWindow`s are implemented as subclasses of `QMdiSubWindow` Qt objects.
+On creation, these sub window objects are added to the `Workspace`'s `QMdiArea` and exposed as tabs in the plot window area.
+Each `PlotWindow` contains the set of tools used to interact with the plot directly.
 This mostly includes things like changing line colors (which will be reflected in colored icon next to the data item in the data item list).

-:class:`~specviz.widgets.plotting.PlotWindow`s are instantiated by their parent :class:`~specviz.widgets.workspace.Workspace`, and are passed a reference to the :class:`~specviz.widgets.workspace.Workspace`'s :class:`~specviz.core.models.DataListModel`.
-It is the responsibility of the :class:`~specviz.widgets.plotting.PlotWindow` (and, more specifically, the :class:`~specviz.widgets.plotting.PlotWindow`'s :class:`~specviz.widgets.plotting.PlotWidget`) to create the corresponding :class:`~specviz.core.models.PlotProxyModel` used for that particular :class:`~specviz.widgets.plotting.PlotWindow` instance.
-In essence, the :class:`~specviz.widgets.plotting.PlotWindow` is really a container for housing the plot tool bar and the :class:`~specviz.widgets.plotting.PlotWidget`, and generally only contains functionality that doesn't directly involve manipulating the :class:`~specviz.widgets.plotting.PlotWidget` directly.
+`PlotWindow`s are instantiated by their parent `Workspace`, and are passed a reference to the `Workspace`'s `DataListModel`.
+It is the responsibility of the `PlotWindow` (and, more specifically, the `PlotWindow`'s `PlotWidget`) to create the corresponding `PlotProxyModel` used for that particular `PlotWindow` instance.
+In essence, the `PlotWindow` is really a container for housing the plot tool bar and the `PlotWidget`, and generally only contains functionality that doesn't directly involve manipulating the `PlotWidget` directly.

-The :class:`~specviz.widgets.plotting.PlotWidget` is the plotted representation of all the :class:`~specviz.core.items.PlotDataItem`s in its internal :class:`~specviz.core.models.PlotProxyModel`.
+The `PlotWidget` is the plotted representation of all the `PlotDataItem`s in its internal `PlotProxyModel`.
 The widget itself is a subclass of `PyQtGraph`'s `PlotWidget` object.
 Anything that affects the visual representation of the loaded data is done in this class.
-For instance, operations like changing the displayed units of the plot are handled here, in which case, the :class:`~specviz.widgets.plotting.PlotWidget` updates its local :class:`~specviz.core.items.PlotDataItem` with the new unit information, triggering the :class:`~specviz.widgets.plotting.PlotWidget` to re-render.
+For instance, operations like changing the displayed units of the plot are handled here, in which case, the `PlotWidget` updates its local `PlotDataItem` with the new unit information, triggering the `PlotWidget` to re-render.

-:class:`~specviz.widgets.plotting.PlotWidget` also handles operations like adding/removing ROIs to/from a plot, as well as reporting region selection information for the currently active ROI.
-In addition, it also contains the methods for adding (:func:`~specviz.widgets.plotting.PlotWidget.add_plot`) and removing (:func:`~specviz.widgets.plotting.PlotWidget.remove_plot`) :class:`~specviz.core.items.PlotDataItem`s, and responding to changes in their visibility state.
-The :class:`~specviz.widgets.plotting.PlotWidget` has several events that other widgets may listen to
+`PlotWidget` also handles operations like adding/removing ROIs to/from a plot, as well as reporting region selection information for the currently active ROI.
+In addition, it also contains the methods for adding (:func:`~specviz.widgets.plotting.PlotWidget.add_plot`) and removing (:func:`~specviz.widgets.plotting.PlotWidget.remove_plot`) `PlotDataItem`s, and responding to changes in their visibility state.
+The `PlotWidget` has several events that other widgets may listen to

 +--------------+-------------------------------------------------------------+
 | plot_added   | Fired when a `PlotDataItem` has been added to the plot.     |